Unconditional regularity and trace results for the isentropic Euler equations with $\gamma = 3$: Semicontinuity

 In this section, we present our first application of our partial regularity result and prove Theorem \ref{thm:cont}.
-We begin by recalling several notations and definitions for versions of $L^\infty$ functions used in Section \ref{sec:intro} to state Theorem \ref{thm:cont}.
-First, we recall that for $g\in L^1_{loc}(\R^n)$, we say that $x$ is a point of $VMO$ for a function $g$, if
+We begin by recalling several notations and definitions for versions of $L^\infty$ functions.
+First, for $g\in L^1_{loc}(\R^n)$, we say that $x$ is a point of $VMO$ (or Vanishing Mean Oscillation) for a function $g$, if